supertylerc/kcli-configs/README.md

 your own risk, no warranty, implied or otherwise, etc. etc. etc.  Ya know, the usual run-of-the-mill Open Source thing.

+> This repo is tested with libvirt networks that use a bridge and are
+> configured with a forwarding mode of `route`.
+However, it should work
+> with any libvirt network that is not NAT or Isolated (i.e., you can
+> communicate with the VMs' IP addresses directly from your laptop).
+> Additionally, this repo assumes that you're creating your libvirt
+> networks outside of `kcli`.
+This is because `kcli` doesn't support
+> creating libvirt networks that are routed.

 ## config.yml

 You probably don't want/need anything in this.
 It's my remote target